OWASP/CheatSheetSeries/.github/pull_request_template.md

+# You're A Rockstar

 Thank you for submitting a Pull Request (PR) to the Cheat Sheet Series.

 > :triangular_flag_on_post: If your PR is related to grammar/typo mistakes, please double-check the file for other mistakes in order to fix all the issues in the current cheat sheet.